 The Massachusetts Technology Leadership Council recently released a report (download it here) on the Internet of Things (IoT) that contained some interesting historical perspective on a fairly modern topic.
 Tive is located in Boston so I'm a bit biased toward Massachusetts, but even I was surprised by how big a role the Boston area has played in the development of IoT.

 Tive offers a variety of user-configured alerts - temperature, shock, humidity - and we're excited to announce that as of today we also support location-based alerts.

 Last week I had the fortune to attend an event hosted by a large private equity firm focusing on the Industrial Internet of Things (IIoT).
 This was a private event so I'm not going to name any names, but the attendees included at least four CEOs of publicly traded companies, senior executives at some of the largest companies in America, and a handful of technology providers (yes, that's how I got in).
-The point is, it was a fairly senior and mainstream crowd.
-In this post I'll summarize some of my observations based on the conversations.

 I'm excited to announce that Tive recently closed a seed round to help us grow faster and bring our solution to more customers.

 While most of the companies we work with are large manufacturing or shipping companies, occasionally we work with a smaller organization.
 We thought we’d highlight one of our customers, OffGridBox, who uses Tive in an unusual way for a really unique and worthwhile purpose.
 I recently interviewed Davide Bonsignore, COO of OffGridBox.